NoHaxsJustAsian/Image-Processor/README.md

 in our program.
 It is specifically utilized in the GUIView, to allow for the use of the functions of the buttons located in the GUIController without requiring a specific implementation of the GUIController.

 The GUIController, is our implementation of the Features iterface, and is responsible for the functionality of the buttons in the GUIView.

-The Image
+It includes methods for creating a new project, loading and saving projects, and applying various filters to images.
+It also includes methods for the actions for the buttons in the GUIView, including, but not limited to, the ability to create a new project, load and save projects, and apply various filters to images.

+The GUIView is responsible for displaying images using the provided model and a Features interface, which is implemented by the GUIController.
+It creates all of the neccessary panels utilziing java Swing, and adds them to the JFrame.
+It also creates the buttons and adds them to the panels.
+It also creates the menu bar and adds it to the JFrame.
+It also adds all the functions, to specific buttons to the JFrame, and adds the JFrame to the screen.
+It also has a method renderMessage() that can be used to transmit a message to the display destination.
+It also creates various dropdowns for use to select layers in the model.